CRM User Manual: Lead Management, Lesson 2: Lead Qualification

 Once you decide to pursue the job, you're ready to proceed into the full takeoff.

-4. The Importance of a Strong AI Summary Prompt
+4. The AI Summary

 A well-crafted prompt allows: